Using HAProxy for Load Balancing

 errorfile 504 /etc/haproxy/errors/504.http

-The global section defines system level parameters such as file locations and the user and group under which HAProxy is executed.
-In most cases you will not need to change anything in this section.
-The user haproxy and group haproxy are both created during installation.
+The global section defines system-level parameters, such as file locations and the user and group that HAProxy runs under.
+Generally, no changes are needed in this section.
+During installation, both the haproxy user and haproxy group are created automatically.

-The defaults section defines additional logging parameters and options related to timeouts and errors.
-By default, both normal and error messages will be logged.
+The defaults section specifies additional logging parameters and options for handling timeouts and errors.
+By default, it logs both standard and error messages.

 option dontlog-normal